 Additionally, ask travelers to avoid updating their whereabouts or pictures of their boarding pass on social media.

 Business travelers are prone to face health-related issues due to changes in the environment, geography, local infections, and travel sickness.
 Therefore, travel managers should encourage travelers to take adequate precautions while traveling, such as:

 Quick and proper communication is essential in case of an emergency.
-Hence, you must equip your travelers with contacts such as International SOS, the country’s embassy, local emergency number, and 24/7 assistance number to ensure corporate travel safety.
+Hence, you must equip your travelers with contacts such as International SOS, the country’s embassy, local emergency number, and 24/7 assistance number to ensure safety of corporate travelers.

 There are many GPS-tracking travel software applications available that allow you to track the location of your employees in real time.

 Live location tracking can be a highly beneficial corporate travel safety measure when your traveler faces a safety concern.
 You can immediately view their location and provide the necessary support after they have communicated their issue to you.
 Additionally, you can prevent them from going through unsafe areas if they deviate from their intended route.
 This way, you can ensure travelers’ safety while they’re on the road.

 However, it is important to use this feature responsibly and not use it for excessive surveillance.
 To maintain trust with your employees, it is crucial that you let them know that you will be tracking them.